-HattersMatters began life as a paper fanzine and was the brain child of Andrew Barlow and Paul Hodgson.
+HattersMatters began life as a paper fanzine and was the creation of Andrew Barlow and Paul Hodgson.
 The free publication was handed out at the High Peak Hatters supporters meetings held at the White Hart pub in New Mills inside another fanzine called ‘Top Hat And Tales’.

 Our first attempt at a web site took inspiration from Martin White’s fan run website called The Mad Hatters.
 After only a few months of being online we were asked to join the Rivals network and be their supplier of Stockport County based news and views following the departure of their previous Stockport County site editor.

 In 2008 the Rivals network was acquired by Sky and promises of some much needed network improvements failed to materialise and this resulted in a number of publishers opting to leave the Rivals network to join ClubFanzine – a network set up by former Rivals publishers.